You may think you know the Rules of the Road, but who among us hasn't been yelled at by someone with a different understanding of these Rules?

 Occasionally, though, people in cars do talk to people on bikes after these run-ins, and it is possible for everyone to feel better afterwards.

-One strategy is to not approach the yellers with your legal rights, but instead with your physical vulnerability.
-"Hey," you might say, "that was scary for me when you drove so close."
+One strategy is to not approach the yellers with your legal rights, but instead start by acknowledging your physical vulnerability.
+"Hey," you might say, "that was really scary for me when you drove so close."

-Educating people to be safe drivers around pedestrians and people on bikes begins with drivers understanding how bicyclists and people on foot are more vulnerable than people inside a car who are protected by bumpers, seatbelts and airbags.
+Educating people to be safe drivers around people walking or riding on bicycles begins with drivers understanding how we are more vulnerable than people inside a sealed cage protected by bumpers, seatbelts and airbags.

 Many drivers don't know what aggressive (or oblivious) driving feels like on a bike.
-Even a honk of the horn from friends driving by can be startling.
+Even a honk of the horn from a friend driving by can be startling.

-A point that's often missed by the Bike Skeptics is that bicycling is not only healthy, it's also very safe.
+A point that's often missed by Bike Skeptics is that bicycling is not only healthy, it's also safe.
 It's the interaction with motor vehicles that results in most injuries and deaths.
-So the problem isn't bicycling, it's these interactions.
+So, the problem isn't bicycling, it's these interactions.

-Many bicyclists are hyper-vigilant because of real safety concerns.
+Many bicyclists are hyper-vigilant because of genuine safety concerns.
 Unfortunately, this hyper-vigilance often results in yelling or "finger gestures" by bicyclists who feel endangered by drivers.

 Instead of yelling (or yelling back), try "turning the other cheek" and pulling out your Spoke Card.
 Take this break to calm down and then ride on.
 Perhaps you'll meet the dangerous driver at the next intersection, with the law in your hand.

-Sometimes the safest strategy is to ignore volatile people armed with motor vehicles.
-But many dangerous drivers are simply oblivious- these drivers are your education target.
+Sometimes the safest strategy is to just ignore volatile people armed with motor vehicles.
+But many dangerous drivers are simply oblivious- these drivers should be your education targets.

-If they didn't know they almost caused a crash, they may genuinely feel bad when you just say how scared you were.
+If they didn't know they almost caused a crash, they may genuinely feel bad when you tell them how scared you were.
 From there you might even be able to explain the law (and provide legal citations).
-Be nice and you might even make someone a better driver.
+Be nice and you might even make someone a safer driver.

 Washington Bike Law's Spoke Cards are especially useful if you've been in a bicycle versus motor vehicle collision and a police officer incorrectly thinks the crash was your fault.
 Washington Bike Law is working to educate Police Officers on the Rules of the Road for Bicyclists.
-Too many people who are supposed to be enforcing our laws don't fully understand them.
+Too many people who are supposed to be enforcing the Rules of the Road don't fully understand them.

-Unfortunately, many injured bicyclists never get a chance to talk with police at the scene because they are taken away by ambulance and the driver is the only one who can say what happened.
+Unfortunately, many injured bicyclists never get a chance to talk with police at crash scenes because they are taken away by ambulance and the driver is the only one there to say what happened.
 Drivers almost always say, "the bicyclist came out of nowhere."
-Some investigating officers write injured bicyclists tickets without ever even talking to them.
+Some investigating officers write injured bicyclists' tickets without even talking to them.

 This following scenario is certainly a stretch, but it is not beyond the realm of possibilities: You could be in car crash and are taken away by ambulance.
 A cop examines your bike for impact damage and sees your Washington Bike Law Spoke Card.
 "Hey," thinks this cop, "maybe this crash wasn't caused by an inattentive bicyclist running into a car door", I seem to recall a law about not opening a door until it is safe..."